Meet Peggy Loo, PhD

 • Anger

-• ADHD (e.g., adult diagnosis adjustment, procrastination, coping skills)
+• ADHD (e.g., adult diagnosis adjustment, neurodivergent affirming strategies)

 • Anxiety (e.g., generalized anxiety, panic attacks, social anxiety, health anxiety)

-• Caregiver stress (e.g., caring for the chronically ill, mentally ill, and parentified adult children)
+• Caregiver stress (e.g., caring for the medically ill, mentally ill, and/or parentified adult children)

 • Egg freezing